Sugarpie269/Deckbuilder_RTS/ProjectDocument.md

 **Jackson:** I did nothing for this role.

-**Liam:** Using the assets found by Navya, I implemented them into the game by adding them as AudioSources in various GameObjects, and then calling them with GetComponent<AudioSource>().Play().
+**Liam:** Using the assets found by Navya, I implemented them into the game by simply adding them as AudioSources in various GameObjects, and then calling them with GetComponent<AudioSource>().Play() when needed.
 The sound effects I added functionality for include:

 - When the player draws a card